 Mentone, Alabama 35984

 FedEx may advise that your duffel bag should be packed inside a corrugated box or other heavy duty box.
 You can purchase heavy duty boxes from The UPS Store, Kinko’s, etc. Trunks do not need to be boxed.
 Please check with FedEx for weight and size limitations.
+Plan to have your shipment arrive 3-5 business days prior to Opening Day.
 Any shipping charges will be added to your camper’s final bill.